Soli Deo gloria

 He enjoys his stay at the stall.
 Ripper combines some of the liquors and he drinks her experiments.
 After half an hour, his stomach starts to churn but he ignores it as he downs another shot.

-Ten minutes later and on his fifteenth shot, he makes a nasty noise before turning to a bucket Ripper has by the stall (for a reason), and vomits.
+Ten minutes later and on his eleventh shot, he makes a nasty noise before turning to a bucket Ripper has by the stall (for a reason), and vomits.

 "You held it well, for a teen," Ripper says, somewhat admiringly.
 "Should have you know, though," she adds as she turns to another customer, "you're in for a hell of a headache."